Medora de Vallombrosa, Marquise de Morès: Early life

 Her maternal grandfather was John Randolph Grymes, the former U.S. Attorney for Western District of Louisiana under President James Madison.
 Her aunt, and namesake, Medora, was the second wife of banker and lobbyist Samuel Ward.
 Her uncle, Dr. C. Alfred Grymes, was married to Emma Stebbins (a daughter of U.S. Representative Henry George Stebbins), and, after her death, Mary Helen James (a granddaughter of Federal Vanderburgh and cousin of psychologist William James, author Henry James, and diarist Alice James).

 Personal life

-In 1882, Medora was married to Antoine Amédée-Marie-Vincent Amot Manca de Vallombrosa, the Marquis de Morès, a French-born nobleman who was a frontier ranchman in the Badlands of Dakota Territory.
+In 1882, Medora was married to Antoine Amédée-Marie-Vincent Amat Manca de Vallombrosa, the Marquis de Morès, a French-born nobleman who was a frontier ranchman in the Badlands of Dakota Territory.
 Before his assassination in 1896, they were the parents of three children, a daughter and two sons: